Strictly Come Dancing starts earlier on BBC One tonight

-Strictly Come Dancing: What time does the show start on BBC One tonight?
+Strictly Come Dancing: What time does Strictly start on BBC One tonight?

 Those pesky BBC schedules mean the show’s timeslot seems to change week to week